 A new edition of Chaabi Habibi is planned for 2021 in partnership with MetX, De Centrale, Muziekpublique and others.

 Always full of creativity, Laïla is solicited by Didier Mélon (Le Monde est un Village – RTBF La Première) in 2020, who invites her to present a creation as part of Première Esquisse.
 For this brand new project entitled ‘In The Name Of’, she proposes original compositions on the poetry of Taha Adnan.

 Laïla Amezian @ Le Monde est un Village – RTBF La Première

 In 2021, Laïla joins the team of musicians at MetX where she will develop the project Les Sheikhs Shikhats by inviting the mighty brass section from Mâäk.
 It will also be an opportunity to enlarge the ensemble and to invite some “Ghanayats”, female singers who officiate at private events within the Moroccan community.
-All this will be led by Laïla and with the participation of Laurent Blondiau for the arrangements.
+This new project Les Sheikhs Shikhats & B’net Chaabi will be led by Laïla and with the participation of Laurent Blondiau for the arrangements.